DaveKeehl/ReaScripts/README.md

 # ReaScripts

-Own repository of REAPER scripts made by me (usually in LUA).
+Own repository of REAPER scripts made by me (usually written in lua).